engr101staff/engr101matlab/_sources/iteration/main.rst

 ^^^^^^^^^^^^^^^^^
 .. section 4

 Initializing a loop variable, incrementing it, and checking a condition are often components of common iteration patterns.
-A :code:`for` loop is built around these components, with a specific location for each in it syntax.
+A :code:`for` loop is built around these components, with a specific location for each in its syntax.

 .. youtube:: hiQaIcSPJlU
   :divid: ch07_04_vid_for_loops